whiskyechobravo/kerko/docs/index.md

 - [Flask-Babel]: integration of Flask and Babel.
 - [Flask-WTF]: integration of Flask and WTForms.
 - [Jinja2]: template engine.
+- [Karboni]: mirror a Zotero library into a SQL database.
 - [Pydantic]: configuration parsing and validation.
-- [Pyzotero]: Python client for the Zotero API.
 - [w3lib]: URL and HTML manipulation utilities.
 - [Werkzeug]: WSGI web application library (also required by Flask).
 - [Whoosh]: pure Python full-text indexing and searching library.